processwire-recipes/Recipes/maintainance-mode.md

 You are currently reworking the page/field/template/module structure of your site and have a local db dump of the live site on your system but you don't want the user to make changes in the meantime.
-A restore from local back to live would otherwise overwrite the users changes.
+A restore from local back to live would otherwise overwrite the user's changes.

 ----